Siphon880gh/devbrain/AI Engineer (3. Can train models and invent AI services)/__Easier with GUI - LangFlow/LangFlow Mastery by Challenge Levels/Lv 3 Context/Lv 3.1 Message History (Formerly Chat Memory).md

 Let's add a prompt with prompt variables (therefore rendering a control field):
 ```
-You are a helpful assistant named that answer questions.
+You are a helpful assistant named Sam that answer questions.

 Use markdown to format your answer, properly embedding images and urls.